hashicorp/terraform-provider-google/website/docs/r/alloydb_cluster.html.markdown

   (Optional)
   User-settable and human-readable display name for the Cluster.

+* `etag` -
+  (Optional)
+  For Resource freshness validation (https://google.aip.dev/154)

+* `annotations` -
+  (Optional)
+  Annotations to allow client tools to store small amount of arbitrary data.
+This is distinct from labels. https://google.aip.dev/128
+  An object containing a list of "key": value pairs.
+Example: { "name": "wrench", "mass": "1.3kg", "count": "3" }.

 * `initial_user` -
   (Optional)
   Initial user to setup during cluster creation.